Hashcat Rule Minimizer

 Rule application

 A pure-Python interpreter applies every rule atom (all GPU-compatible Hashcat opcodes) to each probe word.
-Unsupported opcodes fall into a (__UNSUPPORTED__,) bucket.
+Unsupported opcodes are grouped together as a single equivalence class — the first such rule in the file is kept.

 Step 3